 Why Chime is A Good Alternative to Traditional Bank Accounts

 The free checking account offered from Chime is the real deal.
 It doesn’t have the same fees that most major banks impose, letting you have more freedom with your money.
 There are no more fees that will burden you and you get to be more wise in your spending habits with the help of its mobile banking app.
 Unlike traditional banks, Chime’s service is strictly online which means it’s very accessible and easier especially for young professionals.

 Checking Accounts in the Modern Age

 A recent survey concluded that 4 out 10 Americans use mobile banking and 26% of bank consumers use their mobile phones for this kind of purpose.
 In the same survey, it also showed that almost half of young Americans gravitate towards the use of mobile banking and even people over 65 years old have chosen online banking as their preferred method.
 The rise of technology has really made a great impact on how we live and that includes our banking preferences.
 Which is why Chime is perfect for Americans who rely on mobile banking.
 With only a few clicks, you could already manage your finances no matter when and where you are.

 Chime Checking Accounts Operate Entirely Online

-How to Get Started with Totally Free Checking
+How to Get Started with a Free Checking Account

 - Apply for a Chime Spending Account.